BSidesSF/bsidessf.github.io/cfw.md

 **What:** BSidesSF 2019 Call For Workshops

 **When:** BSidesSF will take place in San Francisco on March 2, 2019.
-The Call for Workshops will close on November 30, 2018 at 11:59 PM PST.
+The Call for Workshops will close on December 7, 2018 at 11:59 PM PST.

 **How:** Complete the Call for Papers Form [here!](https://docs.google.com/forms/d/e/1FAIpQLSd5VVgpugms4v91uFYU0U62HL3QH31LOm4HPchUwrvkR1Srjg/viewform)